UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/show_dna.png)

-The performance of scadnano can suffer when a large design displays its full DNA sequence, so normally this box will be unchecked.
+When a large design displays its full DNA sequence, it can be slow to do things like zooming in and out, so normally it's a good idea to leave this box unchecked.
 But when checked, we can inspect the entire DNA sequence of both the scaffold and the staples.

 And there we have it, the completed design:

 ![](images/full_design.png)

+## Exporting DNA sequences

+Finally, to create a text file or Excel spreadsheet containing the staple sequences, click the button "Export DNA".
+A few default options are available.

+The Python scripting library gives more control than the web interface.
+Currently, some default options are available for both the web interface and the scripting library for making files that can be uploaded to the web site of the synthesis company IDT.
+In the future, scadnano will support export formats for other biotech companies.